intel-analytics/BigDL-2.x/pyzoo/zoo/zouwu/README.md

 ### Use automated training to train a forecast pipeline and forecast

-The automated training in zouwu is built upon [Analytics Zoo AutoML module](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/automl), which uses [Ray Tune](https://github.com/ray-project/ray/tree/master/python/ray/tune) for hyper parameter tuning running on [Analytics Zoo RayOnSpark]().
+The automated training in zouwu is built upon [Analytics Zoo AutoML module](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/automl), which uses [Ray Tune](https://github.com/ray-project/ray/tree/master/python/ray/tune) for hyper parameter tuning and runs on [Analytics Zoo RayOnSpark](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/).

-The general workflow using automated training contains below 2 steps.
+The general workflow using automated training contains below two steps.
-   1. create a ```AutoTSTrainer``` to train a ``TSPipeline```, save it to fine to use elsewhere if you wish.
+   1. create a ```AutoTSTrainer``` to train a ``TSPipeline```, save it to file to use later or elsewhere if you wish.
    2. use ```TSPipeline``` to do prediction, evaluation, and incremental fitting as well.

-Before using auto training (i.e. AutoTSTrainer), you need to initialize RayOnSpark as below.
+You need to initialize RayOnSpark before using auto training (i.e. ```AutoTSTrainer```), and stop it after training finished.
+Using TSPipeline only does not need RayOnSpark.
-   * Run it in local mode
+   * init RayOnSpark in local mode
 ```python
 from zoo import init_spark_on_local
 from zoo.ray.util.raycontext import RayContext